bigBagBoogy/FestivalIdleGame/bigBagBoogy.md

 To otherwise call levelUpStage() though, we'll have to add a "checker" that looks for:
 All elementsLvl = 10 to be true

+Amend the FundMe contract to a cheat contract and handel "pay-to-cheat" logic.

 }

 The keyboard shortcut to toggle word wrap is Alt+Z